Ukraine leader’s request to talk to Putin ignored: official

 Kremlin spokesman Dmitry Peskov said Monday he hasn’t seen any requests from Zelenskyy “in recent days” and is not aware of any such requests having arrived.

-The exchange comes as tensions escalate in eastern Ukraine, where Russia-baked separatists and Ukrainian forces have been locked in a conflict since shortly after Moscow’s 2014 annexation of Ukraine’s Crimean Peninsula.
+The exchange comes as tensions escalate in eastern Ukraine, where Russia-baсked separatists and Ukrainian forces have been locked in a conflict since shortly after Moscow’s 2014 annexation of Ukraine’s Crimean Peninsula.
 More than 14,000 people have died, and efforts to negotiate a political settlement have stalled.

 Western and Ukrainian officials have raised concerns in recent weeks about increasingly frequent cease-fire violations in the conflict area.
 Reports of Ukraine’s military casualties have been occurring daily over the past week, and rebels also have reported losses.
 On Monday, Ukraine’s military reported one more serviceman killed, bringing the total to 28 since the beginning of the year.